 What conditions are ACE inhibitors used to treat?

-ACE inhibitors are used to treat a number of different conditions:
+Angiotensin-converting enzyme (ACE) inhibitors are used to treat a number of different conditions:

 - High blood pressure (hypertension) - ACE inhibitors usually work well to lower blood pressure.